hmdat-1706/proactive-scaling-microservices/README.md

 ---

-*This project was developed as a Major Project (Đồ án chuyên ngành) at UIT, focusing on modern DevOps Engineering practices — proactive AI-driven scaling, GitOps, DevSecOps, and full-stack observability.*
+*This project was developed as a Major Project (Đồ án chuyên ngành) at UIT, focusing on modern DevOps Engineering practices — proactive AI-driven scaling, GitOps, DevSecOps, and observability abilities.*